Guilheeeeeeerme/onboarding/README.md

     * Some projects might not work with recent versions of NodeJS

 ## Step-by-step
+- Run `sh clone.sh` to clone all the projects
 - Run `cp .envsample .env`
     - This will create a env file that docker-compose will consume